mzlogin/awesome-adb/README.en.md

       roll <dx> <dy> (Default: trackball)
 ```

-Such as using `adb shell input keyevent <keycode>` command, different keycode to achieve different functions, keycode complete list see [KeyEvent] (https://developer.android.com/reference/android/view/KeyEvent. html), I think the interesting part of the quote is as follows:
+Such as using `adb shell input keyevent <keycode>` command, different keycode to achieve different functions, keycode complete list see [KeyEvent](https://developer.android.com/reference/android/view/KeyEvent.html), I think the interesting part of the quote is as follows:

 | Keycode | Meaning                                                      |
 |---------|--------------------------------------------------------------|